-Martin: Few businesses are lined up.
+Martin: Just a few businesses are lined up.
 What I see as the biggest barrier is that the position of a functional startup is a matter of trial and error.
 When I started, I was ashamed to ask, to make mistakes, but that’s the most important thing we have to do if we want to do business.
 Neither Jobs nor Gates knew how to build a company step by step, they had to try everything possible and stick to what seemed to work.
 So the hardest part of doing business is creating a functional structure.

 3. The biggest fuckup?

-Together: Lost Teacher… We agreed with an unnamed high school to cooperate on web-design, which we had been waiting for months, unfortunately the cooperation did not work out.
+Together: Lost teacher… We agreed with an unnamed high school to cooperate on web-design, which we had been waiting for months, unfortunately the cooperation did not work out.

 4. The best feeling I had when…?

-Patrik: Damn it started working!
+Patrik: When it damn started working!

 5. What are your business plans for the future, what is your goal?